rintnetwork/front-end/src/content/whitepaper/index.md

 The problem of social bots and media manipulation serves as a catalyst in re-evaluating how we design our social networks and is just one symptom that is systemic in the user-asproduct business model.
 In this paper we will present our ideas for the next generation social network, the socio-economic network.

-Amir and Dani, the co-founders of Reyna Network, have had a working relationship for 5 years on various projects, and 3 of those years were spent operating a software distribution network, driving over 10 million installs to various software oferings, the profits of which were used to fund Reyna Network and our team of 15 until this point.
+Amir and Dani, the co-founders of Reyna Limited, have had a working relationship for 5 years on various projects, and 3 of those years were spent operating a software distribution network, driving over 10 million installs to various software oferings, the profits of which were used to fund Reyna Limited and our team of 15 until this point.
 During the operation of this business we were uniquely positioned to see firsthand how personal data on the internet is bought and sold and how users are acquired and retained.

 ## Legacy Social Networks {#legacy-social-networks}